 It’s the season to build trust with your followers.
 While real estate videos can help you create some much-needed brand awareness, if done right, during the holiday season they’ll also help you connect better than ever with your audience and in return – close more deals.

 In this article, we will show you some examples of creative real estate videos for the holidays that will help you ring out 2021 in the best possible way.

-From drone videos and virtual tours to TikTok and YouTube videos, it is a known fact that real estate agents are selling homes with videos.
+From drone videos and virtual tours to TikTok and YouTube videos, it is a known fact that successful real estate agents are selling homes with videos.
 Here are just three statistics that show why the average real estate agent has to add video to their marketing strategy.

 A moment before you start spreading holiday cheer with your real estate marketing videos, here are some Promo tips to keep in mind!

 1. Don’t forget to add festive and uplifting holiday music to your videos this season!
 Take a dive into our music library and add cheer to every December video you create.
 While you’re welcome to type in “Christmas” or “Winter” and listen to the dozens of festive holiday tracks, we recommend you select the genre, mood, and tempo to save time and find the perfect tune for your holiday promotional videos.

 2. No matter what type of videos you create this season, be sure to narrow down your search terms.
 Whether you’re looking for a holiday template or a starting from scratch, be sure to add specific search terms like “Christmas home,” or “Christmas tree” rather than just “Christmas.”
 Not only will this help you find the perfect footage for your project, but it will help you create videos that stand out amongst the rest.